 On the whole, it is considered that the Withington Group Parish NDP is in general conformity with both national planning policy contained in the National Planning Policy Framework and strategic policies set within the Herefordshire Local Plan (Core Strategy).
 Parish Councillors will welcome the conclusion as to general conformity.
-It also does it propose any growth that would be over and above that prescribed by strategic policies.
+It also does not propose any growth that would be over and above the growth prescribed by strategic policies within the Core Strategy.